-On the IRP from 2000–2013, Chain Reaction Cycles (CRC) don’t really need an introduction: they are the world’s leading online bike retailer.
-Founded as a family-run shop in the UK in 1984, the company now has:
+On the IRP from 2000–2013, Chain Reaction Cycles (CRC) became the world’s leading online bike retailer.
+The company achieved:

 - Sales in more than 170 countries

-CRC began as a small bricks-and-mortar business with a mail-order service for specialist bike parts.
+CRC began in 1984 as a small, family-run bricks-and-mortar business with a mail-order service for specialist bike parts.
 In the year 2000 they had a turnover of £500k and a staff of 6.